simonsobs/soconda/README.md

 packages with the `--user` option to override packages in the conda environment.

-If you want to dramatically change the package versions / content of an `soconda` stack, it is likely easier to just use the existing base environment and run...
+If you want to dramatically change the package versions / content of an `soconda` stack, just load the existing base conda environment and edit the three lists of packages (`packages_[conda|pip|compiled].txt`) to exclude certain packages or add extras.
+Then install it to some personal location outside the base install (i.e. pass the full path to `soconda -e <path>`).

 ## Deleting an Environment